ps2dev/ps2toolchain/readme.txt

  1) Set up your environment by installing the following software:

-  gcc, make, patch, subversion, wget
+  autoreconf, gcc, git, make, patch, wget

  2) Add the following to your login script: